BharathxD/S3-Presigned-Put-Url/README.md

 - Replace <account_number> and <user_name> with Account Number and User Name of the created user

 - Assign an AWS Managed policy called `IAMReadOnlyAccess`

+- Now attach both `S3FineGrainedAccess` and `GenerateAccessKeyPolicy` to the newly created IAM User